braincrafted/arrayquery/README.md

 Usage
 -----

-The `ArrayQuery` object has to be initialized with a `WhereEvaluation` object.
-By default, no operators and filters are registered there.
+The `ArrayQuery` object has to be initialized with a `SelectEvaluation` and a `WhereEvaluation` object.
+By default, no operators and filters are added.

     <?php

     use Braincrafted\ArrayQuery\ArrayQuery;
+    use Braincrafted\ArrayQuery\SelectEvaluation;
     use Braincrafted\ArrayQuery\WhereEvaluation;
     use Braincrafted\ArrayQuery\Operator\EqualOperator

     $query = new ArrayQuery(
+        new SelectEvaluation,
         (new WhereEvaluation)->addOperator(new EqualOperator)
     );

-However, you can also use the `QueryBuilder` to create an instance of `ArrayQuery` with default operators and filters added to it.
+However, the `QueryBuilder` can be used to create an instance of `ArrayQuery` with default operators and filters.

     <?php